 CATEGORY PAIN RELIEF II PROGRAM FRACTURE PAIN WHEN?
 In addition to other analgesic treatments during the first few days after a simple immobilisation or osteosynthetic surgery on a fracture.
 Extended use for rib fractures where strict immobilisation is not possible, resulting in severe pain over several weeks.
 WHY?
 For the relief of pain.
 HOW?
 Using the Gate control principle.
 This involves causing high levels of sensitivity impulses in order to limit the input of pain impulses when they return to the posterior horn of the spinal cord.
-PULSE WIDTH The pulse width for the programme is 170 μs.
+PULSE WIDTH The pulse width for the programme is 170 μ s.
 ELECTRODES Depending on the means of restraint and/or the size of the dressing used, access to the painful area may be awkward.
 It is important to surround the painful area as much as possible.
 Another possible strategy is to directly stimulate the large nerve trunks superior to the point of pain.
 INTENSITY The intensity must be increased gradually until the patient feels a tingling sensation that is pronounced without being painful.
-If the nerve trunks are stimulated, the stimulation should cause the tingling to radiate into the painful area.
-OPTION 2+2 Yes.
+If the nerve trunks are stimulated, the stimulation should cause the tingling to radiate into the painful area. +TENS OPTION No.

 FRACTURE PAIN

 FREQUENCY PULSE WIDTH MODULATION TIME TREATMENT TIME

-70 Hz 170 μs 2 S 30 min
+70 Hz 170 μs 2 5 30 min

 CATEGORY PAIN RELIEF II PROGRAM CERVICAL PAIN WHEN?
 Neck pain most often results from chronic contractures of the levator scapulae muscle and/or the upper trapezius and is due, for example, to non-ergonomic work posture.
 WHY?
 For pain relief and relaxation of muscle contractures.
 HOW?
 Endorphin stimulation aids pain relief by increasing production of endogenous opioids.
 The associated vascular effect results in effective drainage of acidic metabolites and enables the elimination of muscular acidosis.
-PULSE WIDTH Endorphin stimulation first targets the sensitive $A\delta$ nerve fibres, which are best stimulated with a larger pulse of 200 $\mu$ s.
+PULSE WIDTH Endorphin stimulation first targets the sensitive Aδ nerve fibres, which are best stimulated with a larger pulse of 200μs.
 However the vascular effect is secondary to the co-activation of the motor units, which have a slightly higher chronaxy that is measured at the start of the session using the mi-SCAN function.
 ELECTRODES Electrodes positioned according to the specific indication.
 INTENSITY An essential factor in the effectiveness of electrotherapy is the ability to cause visible muscle twitches.
-The mi-RANGE function can be used to determine the minimum level of energy required to produce an appropriate muscle response.
-OPTION 2+2 Yes.
+The mi-RANGE function can be used to determine the minimum level of energy required to produce an appropriate muscle response. +TENS OPTION Yes.
+A minimum of 1 channel with muscular work imposed by the Disuse atrophy programme.
+A maximum of 3 channels with the TENS programme.
+Electrodes positioned on the painful area.
+Sufficient stimulation energy to produce a clear tingling sensation.
+Once the +TENS combination has been activated, the message "TENS" appears on the screen with respect to the channel or channels where the treatment is active.
+The mi functions - apart from the mi-SCAN - are also no longer accessible.
+Take care to properly observe the correct order for switching on the modules, the order of switching on that corresponds to the numbering of the channels.